Open-Gov-Africa/house-of-reps/docs/country-gidelines.md

-# Country-Specific Data Guidelines

-## Adding Contact Details of Officials
+# Country-Specific Data Guidelines.
+How to add Contact Details of Officials

 ### Finding Information
 1. **Official Government Portals**: Check official government websites for contact details of officials.